Holy Cross man suspected of killing his father fatally shot by trooper after daylong standoff, official says

 Just after 7 p.m.
 Wednesday, a troopers special team entered the home and a trooper fired at Walker.

-"At this time investigators believe that Devyn Walker was fatally wounded after an Alaska State Trooper discharged their service weapon striking Walker," McDaniel wrote in an email.
+"At this time investigators believe that Devyn Walker was fatally wounded after an Alaska State Trooper discharged their service weapon striking Walker," McDaniel wrote.
 "The ultimate cause of death will be determined by the State Medical Examiner."

 The trooper who fired the gun has not yet been identified.